sandiumenge/food_chatbot/README.md

 To make the interface I used a CDN to make a simple and easy interface as the main focus of the project was the backend.

+I also tried (as a personal challenge) to do everything on the backend with a static HTML using POST and GETs to do the interactions instead of event listeners and to practice with the Django Forms.
+Because of that you will see that it is a bit slow (as it has to wait for the ChatGPT requests and responses between the GET and POSTs) and that the send button instead of being interactive, sends a POST and reloads the page, but considering that it's for a backend position I thought that it could be a fun challenge.

 ### MANAGEMENT COMMANDS
 I made some management commands, for example simulate_chats.py to make the 100 conversations between Chatgpt A and Chatgpt B:
 ```bash